 There are two types of data types in Java: primitive and non-primitive.

-Variable is name of reserved area allocated in memory.
-In other words, it is a name of memory location.
-It is a combination of "vary + able" that means its value can be changed.
+A variable is the name of a reserved area allocated in memory.
+In other words, it is a name of the memory location.
+It is a combination of "vary + able" which means its value can be changed.

 Types of Variables